semool/MSIAfterburnerScript/README.md

    * `go build -trimpath -gcflags "-l -B" -ldflags="-s -w -H windowsgui" -o MSIAfterburnerProfileSwitcher.exe`

 ## Configuration
-The application is controlled by the `config.json` file, which will be created with default values on the first run.
+The application is controlled by the `MSIAfterburnerProfileSwitcher.json` file, which will be created with default values on the first run.
+A complete Example Config is placed in the config dir in this Repository.

 ```json
 {